UzerBagban/Blinkit-Sales-Analysis-Project/README.md

 🛒 Blinkit Sales Analysis (SQL + Power BI Project)

-This project consists of SQL queries and data exploration tasks performed on the "Blinkit Sales Dataset," downloaded from Kaggle.
-The goal is to examine the sales of products, fat content distribution, ratings, outlet performance, and sales trends across various dimensions like year, product type, outlet type, and location.
-The project also includes an interactive Power BI dashboard for visual data exploration.
+This project focuses on the analysis of sales data using SQL based on the Blinkit Grocery Dataset (from Kaggle), i.e., for data exploration & insights, and then creating an interactive visualization with Power BI.

+The goal is to find trends in sales, product performance, outlet presence/distribution, etc., and provide actionable business insights.

 📊 Dataset Overview